ResearchComputing/Documentation/Job-Tools.md

 $ scontrol resume <job_id>
 ```

 Slurm also provides a utility to hold jobs that are queued in the system.
-Holding a job will place the job in the lowest priority, effectively holding the job from being run.
+Holding a job will place the job in the lowest priority, effectively "holding" the job from being run.
 A job can only be held if it's waiting on the system to be run.
 We use the `hold` command to place a job into a held state:

 ```bash
 $ scontrol hold job_id